top of page

 With video footage unavailable until late February, I created a content plan to try and circumvent this through using what PRC did have: its card designs and artworks.
 Working with the Art Director, we created a post template that I would use to create card reveal posts that I could schedule throughout the week.
 This helped keep a steady production of posts until I could finally obtain video footage of the game.

 Once video footage was finally available, I recorded videos using Bluestacks to play the mobile game from my computer.
-Cutting the clips into various short pieces, I planned to use them to help selectively demonstrate the game's mechanics, an important step when marketing a new video game.
+Cutting the clips into various short pieces, I planned to use them to help selectively demonstrate the game's mechanics, an important step when marketing a new video game in its pre-alpha stages.

-I ran into an issue however, as company leadership deemed that the game in its current form had too low visual fidelity to unveil to the public.
+I ran into issues however, as game footage ended up being delay and then canceled.
 This had me reevaluate my content plan entirely in March as I could not use any video footage.
 To help patch the gaps, card reveal posts were slowed down in frequency, and I came up with a couple of extra post ideas such as a post to help celebrate St. Patrick's Day in March 2025 (as seen on the right).

 St. Patrick's Day Post.png